holtgrewe/tracdox/trac-sphinx/source/Tutorial/ParsingCommandLineArguments.rst

    addArgument(parser, seqan::ArgParseArgument(
        seqan::ArgParseArgument::STRING, "TEXT"));

-Then, we add options to the parser using [dox:ArgumentParser#addOption addOption].
+Then, we add options to the parser using :dox:`ArgumentParser#addOption addOption`.
-We pass the parser and an [dox:ArgParseOption ArgParseOption] object.
+We pass the parser and an :dox:`ArgParseOption` object.

 .. code-block:: console